Foreign Language Program

 To further help with preparation for the language exams, Fletcher students have access to Mango Languages, an online language learning resource designed to give users comprehensive conversational language and grammar skills in over 60 languages.
 Visit the Mango Languages website to create your login profile.

-To learn more about Fletcher's foreign language program Summer 2020 update, why it was made, and how it impacts prospective students, current students and alumni, watch this explainer video conversation below with Jillian DeStone, foreign language working group chair and Dan Birdsall, director of admissions at The Fletcher School.
+To learn more about Fletcher's foreign language program Summer 2020 update, why it was made, and how it impacts prospective students, current students and alumni, watch this explainer video conversation below with Jillian DeStone, foreign language working group chair and Dan Birdsall, director of admissions at Fletcher.
 Current students, please visit myFletcher for more information.

 Students who have concerns about their foreign language proficiency may enroll in the Tufts University Summer School language programs or may choose to enroll in equivalent programs at other institutions.